 As for time, I would be lying if I said that having two children did not create limitations on my time, but that was going to be true no matter what the age gap!
 What I found was that I became more intentional and present with my time.
 Because I was afraid of not having enough of it, I was more thoughtful when I did have it.
 I started to cherish the baby’s morning nap because it gave me space to give my oldest my full attention.

-I also reminded myself that it’s good for kids to learn to not be the center of attention, to have to entertain them self, to share, to practice patience to realize that the universe has many people in it and there is enough love and space for them all.
+I also reminded myself that it’s good for kids to learn to not be the center of attention, to have to entertain themselves, to share, to practice patience, and to realize that the universe has many people in it.
+There is enough love and space for them all.

 It always does.

 You’ve got this.

 Meet Jessica: an experienced couples counselor, premarital counselor, therapist, dating coach, parenting coach, and life coach who is passionate about helping individuals, families & couples create more fulfilling lives, relationships, and function at an optimum level of health and happiness at every stage of life and love.

 Let’s Talk: Start With a Free Consultation